roncterry/lab_env_tools/README.md

 If an ISO image will only be used by a single VM, the ISO image must reside in the VM’s directory along with the other disks belonging to that VM (see Virtual Machine Directory above).

 If an ISO image will be used by multiple VMs it must be placed in a common directory so that duplication of data can be reduced.
-The directory defined for this is:  **/home/iso/<COURSE_ID>**
+The directory defined for this is:  `/home/iso/<COURSE_ID>`

-*Example*: **/home/iso/<COURSE_ID>/my-iso.iso**
+*Example*: `/home/iso/<COURSE_ID>/my-iso.iso`

 # Virtual BMC Devices (Optional)

 Virtual BMC devices can be useful if you need to emulate a base machine controller (BMC, DRAC, ILO, etc.) for  VM.
 The VirtualBMC project maintains software that does this for Libvirt VMs.
-In openSUSE this can be installed using the **python3-virtualbmc** package.
+In openSUSE this is installed using the **python3-virtualbmc** package.

 ## Virtual Machine Virtual BMC Devices